 – – –

-Then, on Sunday, I went to St. Monica in Methuen to celebrate the Mass for the 100th anniversary of their parish.
+On Monday I went to St. Mary’s Church in Winchester to celebrate the funeral Mass of Father Richard Messina.

 – – –